 AuthType Basic AuthName "Protected Area" AuthUserFile /home/<UserName>/.htpasswd Require valid-user

-Create the password file in your home-dir with the htpasswd utility:
+Create the password file in your home-directory with the htpasswd utility (installed on the webservers):

 touch ~/.htpasswd && htpasswd -s ~/.htpasswd anyuser

 htpasswd will prompt for the new password (yes, htpasswd has a -c switch for creating a new file, but since it's pretty easy to inadvertently erase an existing file this way I recommend using the approach with touch).

 Test your page in the browser.
 If it doesn't work as expected Apache's error log (/var/log/apache2/error_log.people_ee_ssl @ people.ee.ethz.ch) might give a clue.